seismotologist/seismoDL101/README.md

 # seismoDL101
 Tutorial on seismic signal/noise classification; from linear to deep classifiers

-This tutorial is meant to be an introduction to machine and deep learning.
+This jupyter notebook tutorial is meant to be a general introduction to machine and deep learning.
 We use seismic time series data from i) real earthquakes and ii) nuisance signals to train a suite of classifiers to discriminate between the two signal classes.
-We start from linear classifiers and keep increasing their complexity, to demonstrate to what extent the deep convnet classifiers outperform shallower and linear ones.
-We also explore how much data we need to train a deep classifier.
+We start from linear classifiers and gradually increase their complexity, to demonstrate to what extent deep convnet classifiers outperform shallower and linear ones.
+We also explore how much data we need to train deep classifiers.
+No prior knowldedge on seismology or machine learning is required.

 The repository contains training and testing data set files that together are ~100Mb in size, so it may take a minute or two for downloading.
 In the meantime